How Nairobi con artists rip off job seekers

 Vacancies appearing on the glass-sealed notice boards range from plum jobs in city offices, Non-Governmental Organisations (NGO) and companies looking for drivers, IT managers and even individuals looking for househelps in leafy suburbs.

-Nearly all of them use convincing terms and eye-catching fonts, leaving contacts in form of telephone numbers and e-mail addresses for interested parties to reach the companies and individuals behind the advertisements.
+Nearly all of them use convincing terms and eye-catching fonts, leaving the contacts in form of telephone numbers and e-mail addresses for interested parties to reach the companies and individuals behind the advertisements.

 Shockingly, some of the advertisements here are placed by daring cons artists who seem to be out to rob desperate individuals looking for elusive jobs in the city.
 They manage to advertise on the notice boards around the city since the charges are pocket-friendly.